nawaf-alsowadi/Foundations/New_Notes/Networking/OSI Model.md

 - **Destination MAC Address:** Physical address of the receiver.
 - **Source MAC Address:** Physical address of the sender.
 - **Length/Type:** Either the length of the data field or the protocol type (e.g., IPv4, ARP).
 - **Frame Check Sequence (FCS):** Used to detect errors in the packet.
-If error is happened, packet will be discarded/ a retransmission request is sent to the sender.
+If error is happened, frame will be discarded/ a retransmission request is sent to the sender.

 ## Network Layer
 In this layer, the routing of the data we want to send takes place.
 Routing protocols such as *Open Shortest Path First (OSPF)* and *Routing Information Protocol (RIP)* determine the best optimal path for the data to transmitted.